 If your family is more of the brunching type, The Nickel's brunch is legit, with a charcuterie Bloody Mary bar.
 Oh yeah, and a bunch of yummy food.

 Sarto's Social Italian Eatery, in the Jefferson Park neighborhood of Denver, allows you to piece together your meal how you like it, as if sewing a new article of clothing.
-Start with a first fitting (small bites) or "texture" (salad or soup), seamless pasta, a tailored entree (like tuna or trout) or other protein, and an "accessory" (that's Sarto's for sides, like broccolini or fire-roasted sweet lightning squash).
+Start with "texture" (salad or soup), seamless pasta, a tailored entree (like tuna or trout) or other protein, and an "accessory" (that's Sarto's for sides, like broccolini or fire-roasted sweet lightning squash).
 Dress up your dishes with "alterations," like the addition of white anchovies or meatballs.

 A collection of small plates makes for an exciting, shared dinner.